mwidjaja1/3pfl/README.md

 - **Automatic demotion:** Not logging in for 7+ days (can happen anytime for each 7d window)
 - **Possible demotion:** Not meeting engagement requirements for consecutive seasons
 - **Demotion/boot:** Rule violations (can happen anytime)

+#### Special Circumstances

+- Returning Players: Returning players may be booted in the first 7d if we suspect they're going to continue a negative history, either from prior or current experiences.

 **Booting process:**
 - Rookies facing second demotion become candidates for booting.